SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 stay away from - When you stay away from something, you do not get near it

-spectacular - very exciting to look at
+spectacular - very exciting to look at: a spectacular view
+He scored a spectacular goal in the second half.

 horrible - (adjective) very unpleasant or bad
 He's got a horrible cold.